ahmedsameh03/Video-Conference-Project/E2EE_IMPLEMENTATION.md

 ## Overview

-The implementation of **End-to-End Encryption** for the SEEN video conference application.
+This document describes the implementation of **End-to-End Encryption** for the SEEN video conference application.
 The E2EE system provides secure, encrypted communication between participants using industry-standard cryptographic protocols.

 ## Architecture